Kids need to be taught what good readers do. Believe it or not, it’s not intuitive. This means we must teach kids reading comprehension strategies.

 WATCH this video from a classroom working on making connections.
 Here’s a good video about making predictions - I really like how the teacher shares her thinking out loud for her students to hear = modeling.

 At home, learn the thinking strategies.
 Now, you can ask questions to determine where your child is with each particular strategy.
 Notice where your child might need more help.
 Can he create a mental picture?
 Can he infer?
 Can he connect to other books?

 When you’re helping your child with a strategy, I recommend you do the following:

 To start, show your child what good readers do.
-In other words, you must say what you’re thinking out loud.
+In other words, you must say what reading comprehension strategy you’re using inside your head.
 If you want to work on the strategy of asking questions, you’ll want to be showing how many questions a good reader asks naturally . . . during the day, driving the car, taking a walk, and reading a book.
 (Read more about this at Kleinspiration.com where I’ve written about making connections.)